jakehedlund/yasc/README.md

   * 64-bit support.
   * Separate preview and record streams (lower quality preview, HD recording).
   * Separate/different preview and record overlays.
-  * Subtitle overlays (raw stream without overlay, rendered by player as subtitles).
+  * Subtitle overlays (raw stream without overlay, rendered by player [e.g. VLC] as subtitles).
   * Better flexibility for different pipelines and stream formats.
   * Framerate manipulation (e.g. drop every other frame).
   * Graphical overlays (cairooverlay or rsvgoverlay).
-  * Merge modules included in the DLL? (eliminate external gst dependency).
+  * Merge modules included? (eliminate external gst dependency).
+  * RTSP server support (re-streaming).

 As this is a relatively simple wrapper around the great GStreamer, many more features are possible and easily implementable.
 Behind the scenes, a gst Pipeline is created and manipulated to render the preview source and all the other operations.
 Therefore, this can be used as a comprehensive C# example program for GStreamer.